matthias-reis/carda-gatsby/content/articles/2022/12/bank-myna-singer-maud.md

 language: en
 languageLink: /2022/12/bank-myna-interview/
 ---
 **Bank Myna singer Maud texted me to ask me about an interview.
-That's when I first came in contact with their music.
-When I listened to their songs, it felt a bit like coming home or arriving at some place I had missed for a long time.
+That's when I first came in contact with her band's music.
+When I listened to Bank Myna's songs, it felt a bit like coming home or arriving at some place I had missed for a long time.
 Kind of like something that's been apart for quite a while is now whole and put into place again.**

-The release of the Paris-based project's latest record, "Volaverunt", was quite a success: the haptic version had been sold out after just a few days.
-And: because of a reason.
-They created a unique universe with their music, in which the world of dark post-rock, drone, sonic experiments, and doom-like incursions come together in a very natural and harmonious way.
+The release of the Paris-based project's latest record, "Volaverunt", was quite a success: The haptic version was sold out after just a few days.
+Bank Myna created a unique universe with their music, in which the world of dark post-rock, drone, sonic experiments, and doom-like incursions come together in a very natural and harmonious way.

 Maud's beautiful voice sounds mystical and adds a fairytale-like touch to the droning soundscapes and deep and texture-rich sound of Bank Myna.

+**Anne:** Hi, Maud!
+Thanks so much for inviting me to the world of Bank Myna.
+I love your music!
+It is so multifaceted and powerful!

+How are you doing today?

 ## "We are working on new material"

 **Maud:** Thanks for your words!

 I'm feeling pretty good!
 We had our last rehearsal of 2022 today with the band, and it was heart-warming.
 We've had a fierce and full year with the release of our album and many shows.
 Furthermore, we're finally working on new material with our not-so-new-now drummer, and we have many great things ahead!
 Thanks for asking!

 **Anne:** Your current album is terrific.
 I enjoy listening to it a lot.
 You must be delighted with the outcome of your work, are you?

 ![Bank Myna – "Volaverunt"](https://storage.googleapis.com/cardamonchai-media/2022-12-21/bank-myna-1-jpeg-imagine-180808_494139_700_700/640.webp "Bank Myna – \\"Volaverunt\\"")

 **Maud:** It's not really in our DNA to brag, but yes, we're proud of it, and mostly because it is a result of a complicated and complex period for us.
-Our former drummer had just left the band, we had found ourselves with no rhythmic basis, and we were pretty lost.
+Our former drummer had just left the band, we'd found ourselves without a rhythmic basis, and we were pretty lost.
 This album is a success because the three of us have continued writing and producing new sounds and tracks.
 It was a real challenge and felt like a "rebirth" somehow!

 **Anne:** What inspired you to write it?

 **Maud:** After our drummer left, we planned a gig at Post in Paris festival three months later.
 We decided to give it a go anyway and wrote the basis of "Volaverunt" in a few weeks.
 It was initially a 30-minute-long improvisation with various parts.
-We had no drums any more, so we wanted to release ourselves from structures from norms and have as few boundaries as possible!
-The central theme is freedom.
+We had no drums any more, so we wanted to release ourselves from structures and norms to have as few boundaries as possible!
+So, our central theme is freedom.

 **Anne:** You released "Volaverunt" at the beginning of this year.
 And now you're already working on new stuff?